Larry-Hignight/Flask-Exemplar/README.md

 * [Mike Finley](https://github.com/michael-finley)

-## Example Usage
+## Example Docker Usage

 Issue the following commands to build and run the container:

-* sudo docker build --rm -t flask .
+* docker build --rm -t flask .                             # Builds an image named flask
-* sudo docker run -p 80:5000 flask

-The hello world application will be available on port 80 of the host machine.
+* docker run -p 80:5000 flask                              # Container will be running on port 80

-* sudo docker network inspect bridge
+* docker network inspect bridge                            # Inspect the network settings

-Used to inspect the network settings.
+## Example Docker Swarm Usage

+* docker stack deploy -c compose-file.yml flask_swarm      # Deploys a swarm named flask_swarm
+* docker container ls                                      # List the running containers
+* docker stack rm flask_swarm                              # Stops the swarm named flask_swarm
+* docker swarm init                                        # If you get the "this node is not a swarm manager"
+* ...                                                      # error when deploying the stack then issue this cmd

+## Example Multi-Node Swarm Setup

+* docker swarm init --advertise-addr <ip-addr>             # Init the swarm manager and copy the join info
+* docker swarm join --token <token> <mngr-ip-addr:port>    # Adds worker node to the swarm managed above
+* docker node ls                                           # List all nodes in the current swarm
+* docker stack ps <swarm-name>                             # List all containers in the swarm (across all nodes)

 ## AWS Checklist